Skip to content

 Select your language | Elige tu idioma

 Every day, people are killed and seriously injured on our roads.
-In 2021, nearly 4,300 people were killed in traffic crashes on California roads, or about 12 people killed in traffic crashes every day.
+In 2023, 4,061 people were killed in traffic crashes on California roads, or about 11 people every day.
 This is unacceptable and cannot continue as the status quo.

 Traffic safety deserves our undivided attention, especially for communities hurt by previous transportation decisions.
 The biggest toll has been on people of color and people with lower incomes.